rojosinalma/cord/.github/README.md

 You deploy the bot and extend it with your own commands or events.
 I assume you know how to code in Ruby and you've done your homework with Discordrb.

-## I will not teach you how to code commands or events, neither teach you how to code in Ruby
+## I will not teach you how to code commands or events, how to use Sinatra or how to code.

 ## Dependencies: